How to Choose the Best WordPress Theme for SEO

 Developers can also manually run tests to determine compatibility.

-5. Select a Theme With a Page Builder Plugin
+5. Evaluate Page Builder Plugins Carefully

-A page builder is a WordPress plugin that makes it easier to create your website’s layout through drag-and-drop features.
+A page builder is a WordPress plugin that makes creating your website’s layout easier through drag-and-drop features.
 You can quickly choose from premade layout options and drag and drop the elements to place them where you want.

 Page builders are an excellent option for easy website creation, and most premium WordPress themes offer them.

 If you’re a digital marketing agency working with multiple clients, you can use page builders to set up multiple websites quickly.

 But page builders do have a few issues.